Mountain Review: Keystone

 Lodging

-Keystone offers multiple slopeside lodging options.
-Many are reasonably priced and have hot tubs or pools.
-There are some pleasant lodges and townhomes within a short driving distance of the resort, but don’t expect a walkable town outside the base village like you’ll find at Breckenridge.
-It’s worth noting that parking is free here.
+For those looking to stay on site, Keystone offers plenty of options.
+The resort isn’t exactly bargain basement, but hotels and condos are more reasonably priced for what you get than at competing mountains, and they often have hot tubs or pools.
+There are some solid hotels and townhomes within a short driving distance of the resort, but don’t expect a true town outside the base village like you’ll find at Breckenridge.

 Verdict